Title 39. Postal Service

-(2) The Board consists of the Judicial Officer as Chairman, the Associate Judicial Officer as Vice Chairman, and the Judges of the Board, as appointed by the Postmaster General in accordance with the Contract Disputes Act of 1978, 41 U.S.C.
+(2) The Board consists of the Judicial Officer as Chairman and the Judges of the Board, as appointed by the Postmaster General in accordance with the Contract Disputes Act of 1978, 41 U.S.C.
 7101-7109.
 All members of the Board shall meet the qualifications established in the Contract Disputes Act.
 In general, appeals are assigned to a panel of at least three members of the Board.
 The decision of a majority of the panel constitutes the decision of the Board.

 (c) Board procedures.